ianwatts22/ianwatts22/README.md

-Hi, I am Ian Ellington Watts earth/USA/CA/Los Angeles.
-I am 23 years old currently living in Los Angeles.
-I am a mechanical engineer by training (University of Michigan, Ann Arbor 2020) and try to apply mechanistic thinking to all problems I tackle.
+Hi, I'm Ian Ellington Watts (born 3/7/98).
+I currently live in Los Angeles and am working on building [Recreation](https://recreation.community/) I am a mechanical engineer by training (University of Michigan, Ann Arbor 2020) and try to apply mechanistic thinking to all problems I tackle.
 I am deeply interested in technology (across the board), neuroscience,

 I am obsessed with self-improvement: the never-ending quest to become a better version of yourself.
 I don't know what that means, but I have some ideas that I pursue with excitement and vigor.
 I think self-improvement is the most powerful tool humans, and evolution, has to offer.